9 Comments

 Important laws and regulations

-For foreigners planning to stay longer in Peru and to apply for a resident visa, the most important laws and regulations are the Decreto Legislativo 1582, which is the current foreigner law and only stipulates general rules, the Decreto Supremo 002-2021-IN from 2021, and the TUPA, which is updated yearly (last time October 22, 2023).
+For foreigners planning to stay longer in Peru and to apply for a resident visa, the most important laws and regulations are the Decreto Legislativo 1350, the "old" Foreigner Law and the Decreto Legislativo 1582, the modification of the Foreigner Law, which both only stipulate general rules, as well as the Decreto Supremo 002-2021-IN from 2021, and the TUPA, which is updated yearly (last time October 22, 2023).
 Helpful as well is to check out the Peruvian government website.
 All these documents are, of course, in Spanish.

 Requirements for a religious visa application in Peru